Gravitational waves from supermassive right-handed neutrinos produced at preheating: P roduction of matter-antimatter asymmetry

 where $\Gamma_{N_i}$ is the the decay rate of $N_i$ via neutrino-Yukawa interaction as shown in equation~\eqref{eq:deacyN} and $\mathcal{H}$ corresponds to the Hubble expansion rate which can be defined as $\mathcal{H}=\sqrt{{\rho_{\rm tot}}/{3 M_{P}^2}}$, $\rho_{\rm tot}$ is the total energy density of the universe.
 Note that the evolution equation for the inflaton field ($\phi$) does not include any decay term.
-In other words, at the end of inflation, the inflaton behaves as a spectator field and simply redshifts away.
+In other words, at the end of inflation, the inflaton behaves as a spectator field.
 The production of the thermal bath is instead driven by the decay of heavy RHNs generated during the preheating stage.
 In the lower panel of figure~\ref{fig:story}, we show the evolution of the energy densities of the inflaton, RHNs, and radiation as functions of the scale factor, while the upper panel illustrates the evolution of the $B-L$ asymmetry.
-It may be noted that such a scenario requires a substantial hierarchy in the lifetimes of the RHNs.
-It is also important to point out that the asymmetry generated by the decay of the lightest RHN ($N_1$) is diluted due to late-time entropy production arising from the decay of the heaviest RHN ($N_3$).
-During the decay of $N_3$, the radiation energy density decreases more slowly than in the standard case where $\rho_R \propto a^{-4}$.
+It may be noted that such a scenario requires a substantial hierarchy in the lifetimes of the RHNs. {It is also important to point out that the asymmetry was mainly generated by the decay of the lightest RHN $N_1$.
+The decay of $N_3$ doesn't contribute to the asymmetry generation.
+However, its late-time entropy injection into the SM plasma dilutes the total asymmetry as shown in the upper panel of figure~\ref{fig:story}.} During the decay of $N_3$, the radiation energy density decreases more slowly than in the standard case where $\rho_R \propto a^{-4}$.
 This is due to the non-trivial redshift behavior of Hubble parameter $\mathcal{H} \propto a^{-9/4}$ during the $\phi$-dominated phase, resulting in $\rho_R \propto a^{-3/4}$.
 This effect is reflected in the plateau-like behavior of $\rho_R$ in the plot.
 In the next section, we will discuss the generation of GWs via bremsstrahlung from this same decay process.

 Before going into the details of GW spectrum, we note that if the heaviest RHN is stable, it can serve as a viable superheavy dark matter candidate.
 In such a case, its production during preheating could naturally yield the correct relic abundance, with significant implications for the timing of matter-radiation equality.
 Interestingly, the dark matter abundance can become comparable to the radiation energy density near the observed equality temperature without requiring significant fine-tuning.
 A detailed exploration of this possibility and its observational consequences is left for future work.